-There are 1000s of leisure centres in the UK.
+There are over 1,700 Changing Places in the UK but very few Changing Places in leisure centres.
 They act as a hub within the community, offering a wide range of activities to suit people of all ages and interests.
 They provide great benefits, like more opportunities to socialise and stay active.

 However, very few leisure centres have Changing Places toilets.
 Unfortunately, this excludes over 250,000 people across the UK.
 People with disabilities and their families cannot get the full benefit of leisure centres without suitable facilities for personal care.

 In this article, we will cover four key reasons why Changing Places are a great investment for any leisure centre!